 Votorantim Cimentos North America is piloting a program using a bio-reactor filled with algae, which feed on carbon dioxide.

-Using renewable energy
+Using solar farms for renewable energy

 Buzzi Unicem is investing in renewable energy, furthering research into new technologies and placing a ‘sustainability mindset’ at the forefront.